kailash-manasarovar/statement/docs/timeline/2026/july.md

 - It was a battering.
 - Why would they do something like this?
 I couldn't understand it at all.
 And while it was going on (whirl-winding around me, slap, slap, thump), and I was high on something, I was unable to assess it properly.
-- It was *exactly* like how the porn-gangs operate on targets, except even more exaggerated, and I felt like I was back in classes at the conservatory.
+- It was *exactly* like how the porn-gangs operate on targets, except even more exaggerated, and I felt like I was back in classes at the conservatory - did the CIA give Domingo Lopez Cano their playbook and instruct him to set the switcheroo-porn up for me like he did?
 - I started to feel the cameras on me too; as if there were hundreds in the room - they would make sure I was standing in a particular spot at times.
 - I felt sensors measuring my physical systems, heart rate, temperature, everything.
 - I realized my house was set up in the same way and indeed I would get confirmation online about things I'd done on my own quietly in private.